JOIN THE JOURNEY! 10% discount on your first purchase by subscribing to the newsletter

-Remedium n.2 — Boost is a blend with antioxidant and immune-stimulating properties, capable of strengthening the immune defenses, protecting the body and helping in preventing and treating cold symptoms.
+Remedium No. 2 – Boost is a blend with antioxidant and immune-stimulating properties that can boost immune defenses, protect the body from risk factors, and prevent and treat cold symptoms.

-Remedium n.2 — Boost is a blend of 9 herbs in which the pharmacological properties of Echinacea and Turmeric are supported by other powerful herbs such as Elderflower and Laurel.
-The fresh and pungent taste of Ginger is mixed with the slightly spicy Pepper, the pleasant aroma of Lemongrass and the sweet taste of Orange.
+Remedium No. 2 – Boost is a blend of 9 herbs in which the pharmacological properties ofechinacea and turmeric are assisted by the action of other herbs such as elderberry andbay leaf.
+The active ingredients and fresh, pungent flavor of ginger are mixed with those of pepper, which is slightly spicy, the pleasant aroma of lemongrass, and the sweet taste oforange.

 Echinacea, Echinacea pallida